Ian Parkin is the author of this post.

 You can try remembering your dreams by “back-tracking” - start from the moment when you woke up and try to remember what you were doing before that.
 You may even be able to reconstruct your dream to the beginning.

-If you find that many of your dreams are about certain items, such as cars and painting, then, if you are finding it hard to remember your dreams in the morning, think about whether any contained your specific dream signs, in this case, cars and painting.
+If you find that many of your dreams are about certain items, such as cars and painting, then, if you are finding it hard to remember your dreams in the morning, think about whether you’re seeing any specific signs in a dream, in this case, cars and painting.
 You can even make a “dream lexicon” - a piece of paper with common dream items written on it, so you can read it every time you wake up.

 Also, use the autosuggestion technique to improve your dream recall (see the full description of the autosuggestion technique in below).